Bloc/portfolio-iro/_portfolio/alexa_project.md

 ---
 Amazon's Echo Alexa project is a speech recognition app for the stand-alone device.
+By creating a Lambda function code can be uploaded to the AWS console.

 {:.center}
 ![]({{ site.baseurl }}/img/lambda_function.png)

 ---
-The developer console
+The developer console sets several testing and configurations.
+The Compliance timeframe is quick and informative.

 {:.center}
 ![]({{ site.baseurl }}/img/developerAmazon.png)

 ---
+From one of my skills for Alexa.
 Code to randomly pick a fact the database of facts.

 {% highlight javascript %}
 /**